acronis/perfkit/acronis-db-bench/README.md

   -- Golang DBR query builder tests -----------------------------------------------------------------------------------------------

-  dbr-insert-heavy                        : [PMWS----] : insert a row into the 'heavy' table using golang DB query builder dbr-insert-json                         : [PMWS----] : insert a row into a table with JSON(b) column using golang DBR driver dbr-insert-light                        : [PMWS----] : insert a row into the 'light' table using goland DBR query builder dbr-insert-medium                       : [PMWS----] : insert a row into the 'medium' table using goland DBR query builder dbr-select-heavy-last                   : [PMWS----] : select last row from the 'heavy' table using golang DBR driver dbr-select-heavy-rand                   : [PMWS----] : select random row from the 'heavy' table using golang DBR query builder dbr-select-medium-last                  : [PMWS----] : select last row from the 'medium' table with few columns and 1 index
+  dbr-select-heavy-last                   : [PMWS----] : select last row from the 'heavy' table using golang DBR driver dbr-select-heavy-rand                   : [PMWS----] : select random row from the 'heavy' table using golang DBR query builder dbr-select-medium-last                  : [PMWS----] : select last row from the 'medium' table with few columns and 1 index